- Do I need a lawyer for my DUI?

 There are two primary costs that result from an Illinois DUI: legal fees and court costs/fines.
 Legal fees depend on the complexity of your case, criminal background, and the type of DUI charge (misdemeanor or felony) you are facing.
 Since each DUI arrest is unique, a thorough, in-person consultation is required to explain exactly what actions need to be taken on your behalf and anticipated costs.
 The attorneys at The Davis Law Group, P.C. are able to quote you a specific fee range after discussing the details of your case.

 Court costs and fines vary widely depending on a number of factors including the circumstances surrounding your DUI, county of arrest, and the result achieved.
-Of course, a dismissal results in no fines or court costs.
-A first time DUI offender faces a Class A misdemeanor, punishable by a maximum $2,500 fine plus mandatory court costs.
+Of course, a dismissal or finding of not guilty after trial results in no fines or court costs.
+A first time DUI offender faces a Class A misdemeanor, punishable by a maximum $2,500 fine plus mandatory fees and court costs.
+A felony DUI is punishable by a maximum $25,000 fine plus mandatory fees and court costs.
 Our goal is to minimize the effect of the DUI charge on you, financially and otherwise.

-This is only a small sample of the questions that clients have about their case.
-If you do not see an answer to any questions that you have, feel free to contact us by phone or e-mail and we will do our best to help you.
+This is only a small sample of the most common questions that clients have about their DUI case.
+If you do not see an answer to any questions that you have, feel free to contact us by phone or via our contact form and we will do our best to help you.

 The New MDDP Law and Applicable Secretary of State Regulations